thejchap/smolfaas/README.md

-    way to install on linux, and tinyfaas wouldn't compile on the latter due to some breaking api changes between the 2 versions. i ended up building from source off a release branch for both platforms. side note - building v8 was the first time i'd heard my fan turn on on my m4 pro. kept running into "cannot allocate memory" from docker. this was when building for amd64 as a result of
+    way to install on linux, and tinyfaas wouldn't compile on the latter due to some breaking api changes between the 2 versions. i ended up building from source off a release branch for both platforms. side note - building v8 was the first time i'd heard my fan turn on on my m4 pro. also kept running into "cannot allocate memory" from docker - realize i had a resource limit set, removed that and it worked but was slow. this was when building for amd64 as a result of
     [this](https://github.com/docker/roadmap/issues/384#issuecomment-1938832154).
-    did not have this problem when building for arm

 ## todo

--   [ ] sqlite docker
--   [ ] blow up if homebrew v8 version not docker version
 -   [ ] ship cli to pypi
 -   [ ] log from functions
+-   [x] blow up if homebrew v8 version not docker version
+-   [x] sqlite docker
--   [ ] check how promises work
+-   [x] check how promises (dont) work
 -   [x] docker
 -   [x] invoke from stdin
 -   [x] resource limits